Quick Answer: When Does Test Automation ROI Turn Positive?

 - Automating unstable flows before product decisions are settled.

-- Writing end-to-end UI tests for everything instead of using faster API and component-level checks where they fit.
+- Writing end-to-end UI tests for everything instead of using faster API, contract, component, or unit checks where they fit.

 - Ignoring test data, environment stability, and CI runtime until the suite becomes unreliable.

-- Measuring test count instead of release speed, escaped defects, and maintenance effort.
+- Measuring test count instead of release speed, escaped defects, maintenance effort, and trusted failures.

 - Letting no one own flaky-test cleanup.